 And a fat-to-protein ratio of about 67%.

-When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned dog food containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

-Eukanuba Canned Dog Food is a meat-based wet product using a notable amount of chicken and meat by-products as its main sources of animal protein, thus earning the brand 2 stars.
+Eukanuba canned is a meat-based wet dog food using a moderate amount of named and unspecified meat by-products as its main sources of animal protein, thus earning the brand 2 stars.

 Those looking for a comparable kibble from the same company may want to check out our review of Eukanuba Dry Dog Food.